chrispsn/mesh/README.md

 ## How to get Mesh

 You can [try Mesh online](http://mesh-spreadsheet.com/try-mesh.html).
-You'll get best results in a recent version of Google Chrome, but it works all the way down to Internet Explorer 11.
+It'll run faster in new browsers but it works all the way down to Internet Explorer 11.

-Or you can [download the project as a zip file](https://github.com/chrispsn/mesh/archive/master.zip) and double-click on `try-mesh.html` in the `src` directory.
+You can also [download the project as a zip file](https://github.com/chrispsn/mesh/archive/master.zip) and double-click on `try-mesh.html` in the `src` directory.

-Note the project doesn't have file reading or writing right now; we have plans to add it via [Monotreme](https://github.com/chrispsn/monotreme).
+Note that Mesh doesn't have file reading or writing right now; we have plans to add it via [Monotreme](https://github.com/chrispsn/monotreme).

 ## Quick user guide